skip to main content

 Chalazion

 A chalazion is a cyst that develops as a result of trapped oil secretions in one of the many glands in the upper or lower eyelids.
 A chalazion can arise initially as a tender, red, swollen bump, resembling a stye or infection of the eyelid.
 Treatment initially includes warm compresses, massage, and sometimes antibiotic ointment or drops.
 After a few days, a painless firm bump on the eyelid may form.
 Typically, a chalazion will spontaneously resolve within a few weeks to a few months.
-When a chalazion persists, it can be excised by Dr. Zwick.
+When a chalazion persists, it can be excised by Dr. Zhao or Dr. Mehta.
 Conditions associated with a chalazion include rosacea and blepharitis.

 View Video